NeechLog/project-euphonia-app/api/Readme.md

 - In the app_dia - changed processed_text in process_audio to listen to different sentences. //TODO; Either intergrate transcribe or a text box insteat of voice on front end.
 -- just run app_dia and access http://localhost:50001/web/voice_assist.html

+-- Otherwise, in the api/gCloudAdapter folder, check out gcp_sample_cli.py.
+In VS code check the launch.json to work this CLI for parameters.
+-- For everything, ensure gcloud auth is enabled for you.

 # Project Euphonia serving model API